Cre8iveDev/Portfolio/README.md

-"This is the folder where I place all my mobile-responsive projects/trials"
+"This is the folder where I place all my portfolio files"